Sachin Sarcoma Society

 The relatively uncommon toxicities that may result due to chemotherapy are as follows:

-(Extravasation – another word) of the chemotherapeutic drug can cause pain, swelling and ulceration at the site of injection.
+(Extravasation – another word) of the chemotherapeutic drug can cause pain, swelling, and ulceration at the site of injection.
 Please contact your doctor IMMEDIATELY if you develop any of these symptoms.

-Heart (Cardiac) Toxicity: Some chemotherapy drugs like doxorubicin, epirubicin, daunorubicin, idarubicin, mitoxantrone, 5-fluorouracil, Herceptin etc can cause cardiac toxicity in the form of arrhythmias (irregular cardiac rhythm) or heart failure.
+Heart (Cardiac) Toxicity: Some chemotherapy drugs like doxorubicin, epirubicin, daunorubicin, idarubicin, mitoxantrone, 5-fluorouracil, and Herceptin can cause cardiac toxicity in the form of arrhythmias (irregular cardiac rhythm) or heart failure.
 This may happen from minutes to years after the administration of chemotherapy.
 The occurrence of this complication is low; it is usually related to the cumulative dose of the chemotherapy drug and the existence of pre-existing heart diseases.